Oscar5p/Project1-The-Friendly-Pub/README.md

 ****This program was used for styling the layout of the website.****

+## Deployment
+### My website was deployed using Github

+In Github go to repository and head to the settings section.
+In the menu i used Master Branch.
+By using Master Branch the website is now complete.

 ## Lighthouse Testing For All Pages

 ### Regsiter Page